Mental Health Benefits Of Meditation

 We know Transcendental Meditation has been one of the most clinically researched styles of meditation.
 Studies suggested that when T.M. was taught properly it not only reduced anxiety and stress it helped reduce PTSD in veterans.

-Now as a meditator of 28 years, who has studied a wide range of meditation styles including T.M.
-I have personally find other types of meditation alongside relaxation therapy is more safer and suitable for PTSD.
-But one thing is clear, meditation is a powerful life skill that I believe should be taught to everyone.
+Now as a meditator of over 30 years, who has studied a wide range of meditation styles including T.M.
+I have personally found other types of meditation alongside relaxation therapy are safer and suitable for PTSD.

-Meditation is something that should be taught in schools from a young age.
-Meditation has been shown not only to reduce the fight or flight response but it helps to reduce inappropriate emotional reactions.
-It can be a useful aid in anger management and PTSD.
-Meditation in prisons has shown to be beneficial when taught and practiced long-term with low intensity.
-We know that meditating has the ability to reduce emotional arousal as seen in a clinical study using Sahaja Yogic Meditators.
+Meditation in prisons is beneficial when taught and practiced long-term with low intensity.
+We know that meditating can reduce emotional arousal as seen in a clinical study using Sahaja Yogic Meditators.

-Another study on the “Effect of mindfulness meditation training on anxiety, depression and sleepquality in perimenopausal women.”
-Proved to be beneficial in reducing mental health issues specifically anxiety, depression and sleep issues.
+Another study on the “Effect of mindfulness meditation training on anxiety, depression and sleep quality in perimenopausal women.”

-What other life skill, help’s you experience inner calm, peace amidst the chaos, the sadness, and loss, in our crazy modern life.
-What other skill can be as simple and cost-effective to learn?
+What other life skill, helps you experience inner calm, and peace amidst the chaos, sadness, and loss, in our crazy modern life?

 Would you like to learn how to meditate?

-Learn how to meditate more simply and easily?
+Learn how to meditate more simply and easily.

 Share this Image On Your Site